gs1/GS1_DigitalLink_Resolver_CE/README.md

 and resolve (that is, redirect) web clients to their appropriate destinations.

 ### Version 2.2 Features
-1. URI Template Variables - instead of using static values for qualifiers such as sewrial number, you can use a string value wrapped in curly braces like this: {myvar}.
+1. URI Template Variables - instead of using static values for qualifiers such as serial number, you can use a string value wrapped in curly braces like this: {myvar}.
 See the example in the CSV file resolverdata.csv in the 'Example Files To Upload'
 2. Simplified linktype=all JSON document
 3. New linktype=linkset JSON document
 3. Massively reduced container image sizes.
 Using the latest version of Node and NPM with its updated packages, we can now run most of the service in the tiny Alpine Linux containers.
 4. Better access to SQL via pooling - this makes better use of cloud-based databases such as SQL Azure (as well as dedicated databases)
-5. Lots of optimizations, enhancements and security improvements.
+5. Lots of optimisations, enhancements and security improvements.
 6. Optimised for working in Kubernetes clusters - tested on DigitalOcean and Microsoft Azure Kubernetes offerings.

 This repository consists of seven applications which work together to provide the resolving service: